jdd1260/create-react-app/packages/react-scripts/template/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](#running-tests) for more information.
+You may also run `yarn coverage` to see an analysis of your test coverage.

 ### `yarn build`